top of page

 Event Overview

-The Ottawa Aboriginal Coalition invites all community members to our annual Red Dress Day Gathering.
-This event honours the National Day of Awareness for Missing and Murdered Indigenous Women and Girls (MMIWG) and brings the community together in remembrance and advocacy.
-The gathering will feature educational displays, art installations, commemorative activities, and creative projects to foster healing and unity.
+The Ottawa Aboriginal Coalition invited all community members to our annual Red Dress Day Gathering.
+This event honoured the National Day of Awareness for Missing and Murdered Indigenous Women and Girls (MMIWG) and brings the community together in remembrance and advocacy.
+The gathering featured educational displays, art installations, commemorative activities, and creative projects to foster healing and unity.

 Logistics